ivabz/HOL-DebuggingCloudServices/HOL.md

 This hands-on lab includes the following exercise:

-1. Learn What Features and Techniques are Available in Visual Studio and Windows Azure
+1. Learn What Features and Techniques are Available in Visual Studio and Windows Azure.

-1. Adding IntelliTrace  to  Debug the Application
+1. Adding diagnostic trace.

 Estimated time to complete this lab: **40 minutes**.